bonfire-networks/website-blog/draft/jacobin-case-study.md

 ## At a glance

-- **Client:** Jacobin — the German-language edition of the socialist magazine
+- **Client:** Jacobin — the German-language edition of The independent media
 - **Sector:** Independent media / publishing
 - **Engagement:** Bonfire Mosaic co-design
 - **Timeline:** 6 months of co-design & development; jacobin.social live July 2026